florianmoss/openshift-ireland-usergroup/content/blog/post-5.md

 Moreover, we will take a look at best practices for building images that can easily be integrated into a CI/CD Pipeline and vulnerability scanning with Clair, thus replacing previous build tools in workflows.

 Understand the impact of SELinux, namespaces and cgroups.
 Move from docker-compose to Podman pods.
 Build container images for OpenShift Container Platform.
-Develop and test Ansible Playbooks / Roles with Podman.

 #### Speakers
 **Elif Mosessohn-Samedin**